-Because of the difficulty in identifying and removing the title declaration, the binary (.bit) file created by BitGen is not recommended for use.
-Instead, one should use BitGen to create a hex file, which, in turn, is converted to binary as described in the preceding section.
+Because of the difficulty in identifying and removing the title declaration, the binary (.bit) file created by BitGen is not recommended for direct use.
+Instead, one should use BitGen to create a bit file, which, in turn, is converted to hex by the PROM File Formatter.
+The header can then be removed.